Boulder Creek is a tributary of Marble Creek of the St. Joe river. Marble Creek paddlers

 1 mile until you cross over Boulder creek, park on either side, this is the takeout.

 Return back to Boulder road, continuing upstream.
-Follow it roughly a 1/4 mile past the 3 mile marker.
-There is a pullout on the right corner of the road, just before approaching a small tributary creek.
+Follow it to the mile marker “….”
+Use the pullout on the right.
 From here, you’ll gear up into your drysuits/pfd and helmets.
 Put all other gear in your boat with the skirt on it and your paddle tied in.
 Start hiking downhill, but stay on the ridgetop.
 There is a tributary to your left, you do not want to go down that way.
 After 100 yards on the ridge, it will start going downhill steeply.
 This is the site to find a good tree to set anchor on.
 We went down with a single rope, the bottom person on belay with their boat hooked to their harness.
 Angle slightly to the right when looking downhill of the ridge and follow it to the bottom.
 As you approach the river, it gets more vertical.

 A minimum of two 70m ropes are needed, along with a harness with belay gear and enough carabiners and webbing to attach your boats to your gear.
 The first groups left the ropes in place, but took the rest of the gear with them, keeping the boats light.
 The ropes were collected at the end while running shuttle.

 On the takeout bridge at the FS 490 road and Boulder Creek is a painted gage.
-This gauge currently has four levels, min, low, medium, high.
-This is based on the first trips into the canyon.
-The gauge is painted at the base of the bridge on the upstream side.
+More information on min and optimum levels on this gague will be provided as it becomes available.
 Look for Boulder Creek to be running when Marble Creek is at high-medium to high flows, which corresponds very roughly to flows above 6,500 CFS on the St. Joe at Calder gauge.